balena-io/balena-sdk/DOCUMENTATION.md

 larger prebuilt query, and reformats it into an easy to use and understand format.
 If you want more control, or to see the raw model directly, use `application.get(uuidOrId, options)` instead.
-**NOTE:** In contrast with device.getWithServiceDetails() the service details in the result of this method do not include the associated commit.

 **Kind**: static method of [<code>application</code>](#balena.models.application)
 **Summary**: Get a single application and its devices, along with each device's